What to know about anxiety

 Anxiety and anxiety disorders

-Real or perceived danger causes a rush of adrenaline, a hormone, and chemical messenger in the brain, which in turn triggers these anxiety reactions in a process called the fight-or-flight response.
+Anxiety is a complex response to real or perceived threats.
+It involves cognitive, physical, and behavioural changes.
+Real or perceived danger triggers a rush of adrenaline, a hormone and chemical messenger in the brain, which initiates anxiety reactions in a process known as the fight-or-flight response.
 Some people may experience this response in difficult social situations or around important events or decisions.

-The duration or severity of feelings of anxiety can sometimes be out of proportion to the original trigger or stressor.
+The duration or severity of anxiety can sometimes be out of proportion to the original trigger or stressor.
 Physical symptoms, such as increased blood pressure and nausea, may also develop.
-These responses move beyond anxiety into an anxiety disorder.
+When these responses go beyond typical anxiety, it can develop into an anxiety disorder.

 • restlessness